Last Update: 4/14/21

 In Florida, in order to have a binding contract to purchase real estate, both the buyer and seller must sign a written agreement that includes the material terms of the deal (price, closing date, description of the property, financing, etc.).
-That contract controls the transaction and it spells out the parties’ obligation to one another and to getting the deal closed.
-If the seller fails to perform his/her duties under the agreement or fails to disclosure material information about the property, then he/she may end up being sued for breaching the contract or for fraud for failing to disclose information about the property (to address the issue of non-disclosure, a buyer should require the seller to provide a seller disclosure statement at or near the time of signing the contract).
+That contract controls the transaction and it spells out the parties’ obligation to one another and to get the deal closed.
+If the seller fails to perform his/her duties under the agreement or fails to disclose material information about the property, then he/she may end up being sued for breaching the contract or for fraud for failing to disclose information about the property (to address the issue of non-disclosure, a buyer should require the seller to provide a seller disclosure statement at or near the time of signing the contract).

 Breach of Contract Lawsuits Between Buyers and Sellers